johnwheeler/flask-ask/README.rst

   hello: Hello, {{ firstname }}

-There are more code and template examples in the samples directory.
+More code and template examples are in the `samples <https://github.com/johnwheeler/flask-ask/tree/master/samples>`_ directory.

 🎁 Features
 -----------